vplentz/mtcnn_python3/README.md

   It should have **almost** the same output with the original work,  for mxnet fans and those can't afford matlab :)

-This is a fork form (https://github.com/pangyupo/mxnet_mtcnn_face_detection) repository.
+This is a fork from (https://github.com/pangyupo/mxnet_mtcnn_face_detection) repository.

 ## Requirement